Running staleness comes from far too many miles and not enough recovery.

 Matt dropped 100 minutes off his marathon time, from 4.06 to 3.09.

-The less time you spend on worrying about what you want to run the race in, the more you can spend on staying relaxed.
+Focus on what you can control.
 Trust me, if you have put in the work in training, the results are going to show in the race.

 Form a Strategy

 How two bad marathon experiences prior to breaking 2.20.00?
 I formed a strategy.
-I looked at what was NOT working in my approach and implemented it into my own training (for me, that was doing my long runs at about 80-85% effort).
+I looked at what was not working in my approach and implemented it into my own training.

-I was not running long enough at goal race pace in training.
+Furthermore, I was not running long enough at goal race pace in training.
 You have to keep in mind.
-If your goal is to hold a certain a pace for 26.2 miles, holding it in training for 4 miles isn’t really a confidence booster.
+If your goal is to hold a certain a pace for 26.2 miles you have to get accustomed to that pace.

 Now, if you can hold it for 16 miles during a 100 mile week, that is strength and a great indicator of where you stand.
 Look at your own training.